 The first question correctly identifies that in order for trip cancellation and trip interruption coverage to apply, one of the ‘covered reasons’ listed in the policy must happen.
 Look for policy language pertaining to natural disasters to learn how a policy would cover an earthquake or tsunami.

 The second question emphasizes a very important concept with travel insurance.
 That is, an foreseeable event cannot be covered by a new policy.
 This means if something is reasonably expected to interfere with the trip at the time the policy is purchased, it will not be covered by the policy.
 The most frequent application of this principle is with hurricanes.
 Once a storm is named, it is too late to purchase a policy to cover that storm.
-Check our insurance provider position statements on the earthquake and tsunami in Japan blog post to see what each company covers and when the event was considered foreseeable.

 Always refer to the certificate of insurance for details.